jmgomezsoriano/filedatasource/README.md

 ...
 ```

-That means, the first line for the column names, and the rest of rows are the value of that columns.
+That means, the first row is used for the column names, and the rest of rows are the value of those columns.
-For example, if we have this **data.csv** file:
+For example, with this **data.csv** file:

 ```text
 name,surname,address